yigit/android-priority-jobqueue/README.md

 On `onAdded` callback, we saved tweet into disk and dispatched necessary event so that UI can update itself.
 Since there is no network access during this flow, it will be in a fraction of seconds so that user will see their Tweet on their UI instantly.

 * When the job's turn comes, job manager will call `onRun` (and it will only be called if there is an active network connection).
-By default, JobManager users a simple connection utility that checks ConnectivityManager (ensure you have `ACCESS_NETWORK_STATE` permission in your manifest).
+By default, JobManager uses a simple connection utility that checks ConnectivityManager (ensure you have `ACCESS_NETWORK_STATE` permission in your manifest).
 You can provide a [custom one][1] which can add additional checks (e.g. your server stability).
 You should also provide a [network util][1] which can notify JobManager when network is recovered so that JobManager will avoid a busy loop and can decrease # of consumers(default configuration does it for you).